Derector8/Mental-State-Improvement-project/README.md

 added docker-compose to launch locally own airflow server.
 All script's custom imports changed according to airflow container structure.
 Added msi_2_dag with schedule to send quotes daily, except wednesday.
 Added msi_4_dag with schedule to send quotes with toads only on wednesdays.

+P.s.
+For now all scripts are in airflow/dags/scripts